Format

 number).

 The steps delineate what each player is expected to accomplish prior to their opponents action.
 However, within the limits of the 2nd edition rules, players are free to accomplish the step in parts which allow them to see the results of one of the actions before proceeding with the next.
-For example, in Step 11 the Japanese player would request dice rolls for the day/night determination, view the results, and then immediately proceed to order his attacks (which, if desired, he may send to the die roller one at a time in the order of combat designated in Step 9).
+For example, in Step 11 the Japanese player would request dice for the day/night determination, view the results, and then immediately proceed to order his attacks (which, if desired, he may send to the die roller one sea area at a time in the order of combat designated in Step 9).
 In such a case, the Allied player should wait until all facets of the IJN step are complete before taking any action.

 It is expected that players will skip steps where no action is needed or combine steps when they can take more than one at a time (e.g., Japanese LBA, NLF, and Raider placement on Turn 1).
 Players who wish to tip their hand are free to move units earlier than necessary in the sequence of play.
 For suggestions of optional ways of speeding play, refer to Fast, Enjoyable Email Play.